Here’s the tale of how I actually traveled on my sister’s passport and got away with it lol

 I still can’t believe this happened.

-Whenever I tell the story, I’m mostly met with “what the actual fuck” as a response.
+Whenever I tell the story about my sister’s passport, I’m mostly met with “what the actual fuck” as a response.
 And while as this was happening meri phatti hui thi, I have to admit it’s a story I’ll be telling my grandchildren one day.

 Cover Image via: brecorder.com